Trey Parker: Career

-Career beginnings

-Cannibal!
+Beginnings

+The Spirit of Christmas and Cannibal!
 The Musical (1992–1994)

-In 1992, Parker, Stone, McHugh, and Ian Hardin founded a production company named the Avenging Conscience, named after the D. W. Griffith film by the same name, which all four actively disliked.
-Parker again employed the cutout paper technique on Avenging Conscience's first production, Jesus vs. Frosty (1992), an animated short pitting the religious figure against Frosty the Snowman.
+In 1992, Parker, Stone, McHugh and Ian Hardin founded a production company, Avenging Conscience, named after a film which all four hated.
+Parker employed cutout animation on Avenging Conscience's first film, The Spirit of Christmas (1992, referred to as Jesus vs. Frosty), a short pitting the religious figure against Frosty the Snowman.
+Observing the showdown are four foulmouthed friends who would feature in his later work.

-The quartet created a three-minute trailer for a fictional film titled Alferd Packer: The Musical.
-The idea was based on an obsession Parker had with Alferd Packer, a real nineteenth-century prospector accused of cannibalism.
-During this time, Parker had become engaged to long-time girlfriend Liane Adamo, but their relationship fell apart shortly before production on the trailer had begun.
-"Horribly depressed", Parker funneled his frustrations with her into the project, naming Packer's "beloved but disloyal" horse after her.
-The trailer became somewhat of a sensation among students at the school, leading Virgil Grillo, the chairman and founder of the university's film department, to convince the quartet to expand it to a feature-length film.
-Parker wrote the film's script, creating an Oklahoma!-style musical featuring ten original show tunes.
-The group raised $125,000 from family and friends and began shooting the film.
-The film was shot on Loveland Pass as winter was ending, and the crew endured the freezing weather.
-Parker—under the pseudonym Juan Schwartz—was the film's star, director and co-producer.
+The quartet created a three-minute trailer for the fictional film Alferd Packer: The Musical.
+Parker had long been fascinated by Alferd Packer, a nineteenth-century Colorado prospector accused of cannibalism.
+Parker's relationship with his fiancée fell apart and, "horribly depressed", he funneled his frustrations into the project, naming Packer's "beloved but disloyal" horse after her.
+The trailer became a sensation among students, leading Virgil Grillo, the chairman and founder of the university's film department, to convince the quartet to expand it to a feature film.
+The group raised $125,000 from family and friends.
+Parker, under the alias Juan Schwartz, co-produced, directed and starred, creating an Oklahoma!-style musical with ten original show tunes.
+Parker needed a three-syllable word and coined shpadoinkle as a placeholder.
+It became is a running gag in the film.
+It was shot in Loveland Pass as winter was ending, and the crew endured freezing weather.
+Filming locations included the Lake City, Colorado courthouse where Packer was tried.

-Alferd Packer: The Musical premiered in Boulder in October 1993; "they rented a limousine that circled to ferry every member of the cast and crew from the back side of the block to the red carpet at the theater's entrance."
-The group submitted the film to the Sundance Film Festival, who did not respond.
-Parker told McHugh he had a "vision" they needed to be at the festival, which resulted in the group renting out a conference room in a nearby hotel and putting on their own screenings.
-MTV did a short news segment on The Big Picture regarding the film, and they made industry connections through the festival.
-They intended to sell video rights to the film for $1 million and spend the remaining $900,000 to create another film.
-The film was instead sold to Troma Entertainment in 1996 where it was retitled Cannibal!
-The Musical, and upon the duo's later success, it became their biggest-selling title.
-It has since been labeled a "cult classic" and adapted into a stage play by community theater groups and even high schools nationwide.
+Alferd Packer: The Musical premiered in Boulder, Colorado on October 31, 1993.
+The group submitted it to the Sundance Film Festival, which did not respond.
+Parker told McHugh he had a "vision" they needed to be at the festival, so they rented a conference room in a nearby hotel and put on their own screenings.
+MTV did a short segment on The Big Picture regarding the film, and they made industry connections through the festival.The film was sold to Troma Entertainment in 1996, and was retitled Cannibal!
+The Musical.
+Upon the duo's later success, it became their biggest-selling title.
+It has become a cult classic and adapted as a stage play by community theater groups and even high schools nationwide.
+Lloyd Kaufman submitted the film to Comedy Central, which replied: "Thank you for submitting and resubmitting Cannibal!
+The Musical, but it is simply not up to our standards for broadcasting."
+Today, the letter is displayed in Parker's office at Comedy Central.

-The Spirit of Christmas and Orgazmo (1995–1997)
+Your Studio and You and Orgazmo (1995–1997)

-We were sleeping on floors thinking, Wow, another two weeks and we're going to be fucking rich.
-And pretty soon two weeks turns into two months, and two months turns into two years, and you definitely stop listening.